 6. Look out the windows.
 Are they original?
 Moreover, are they in good shape—no cracked or broken glass, or damaged sills or rails?
 If the windows are not original, are they compatible with the house?

-Tip: If you're not sure about how to handle a home with historic windows, check out our toolkit from last fall, 10 Things You Should Know About Retrofitting Historic Windows.
+Tip: If you're not sure about how to handle a house with historic windows, check out our 13 Things You Should Know About Retrofitting Historic Windows toolkit.

 7. Walk around—and up and down.
 In other words, pay attention to the floors and the stairs.
 Listen for squeaks and feel for springiness, sags, and tilts.
 Pay particularly close attention to the floors near sinks and tubs—is there water damage?
 Peek under the carpet when possible to assess the state of the flooring below, and look along the baseboard for ridges that indicate a floor has already been sanded down.
 (Most can only be sanded one or two times.)

 8. Go underground.
 How is the basement?
-Keep your eyes peeled for signs of water damage—both obvious and hidden.
+Keep your eyes peeled for signs of water damage.
 Puddles, clogged drains, or a sump pump make it clear that water has been an issue, but stealthier signs often include furniture and books up on risers rather than on the floor.

 9. Are all systems go?
 Don't forget to look at the basics that we all take for granted: heating, hot water, and electricity.
 Many houses that have been renovated have newer systems, but not all will.
 You'll want to be sure that everything is functional and safe before buying the house.

 10. Don't forget the attic.
-There are several key things to pay attention to in the upper reaches of a historic home: making sure there's no wildlife (look for signs of animal damage, nests, or hives), holes in the roof not visible from outside, or water damage—and that there is climate-appropriate insulation.
+There are several key things to pay attention to in the upper reaches of a historic home.
+Make sure there's no wildlife (look for signs of animal damage, nests, or hives), holes in the roof not visible from outside, or water damage.
+Also, check for climate-appropriate insulation.